+SLCY 723: Developing Literacy from Grades Three

+through Eight

+SECH 780: Seminar in Elementary Education3

+Summer

+SECH 794: Social Studies in Elementary/

+Middle School

+Total Hours

-Spring SERM 700: Introduction to Research in Education3 SEFN 744: Philosophy and Education3 SECH 715: Elementary School Curriculum Spring SLCY 723: Developing Literacy from Grades Three through Eight Summer SEDL 642: Teaching Mathematics to Young Children Summer SECH 794: Social Studies in Elementary/ Middle School Fall SLCY 722: Developing Literacy from Kindergarten through Second Grade Both the early childhood and the elementary master's programs are now offered in a Fast Track arrangement, enabling students to complete the entire degree in 10 consecutive months.
+1Both the early childhood and the elementary master's programs are now offered in a Fast Track arrangement, enabling students to complete the entire degree in 10 consecutive months.
 Though the rotation of courses will remain constant, graduate candidates may elect to complete their degrees at a slower pace, as long as the degree is completed within six years.